 Mortgage Syndicates

 A mortgage syndicate is a small group of private investors who decide to share the financial load of investing in mortgages.
-In a mortgage syndicate, individual lenders can pick and choose which mortgage loans they want to contribute to, and how much.
+In a mortgage syndicate, individual lenders can choose which mortgage loans they want to contribute to and how much.
 Because each investor contributes a smaller fraction of the total cost of each mortgage loan, they can diversify their investment portfolios more and mitigate the risk.
 Sometimes, this means that fees and interest rates can be more flexible.

 Mortgage Investment Corporations